sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/Q_31_FlipflopQuiz/Quiz01.md

 **Description**

-a) When S = 0 and R =1 and assume Q’ = 0, both the inputs of First NAND gate will be 0.
-So the output Q will be 1, as it is the output of a NAND gate.

-b) When S = 0 and R =1 and assume Q’ = 0, both the inputs of First NAND gate will be 0.
-So the output Q will be 1, as it is the output of a NAND gate.

-c) When S = 0 and R =1 and assume Q’ = 0, both the inputs of First NAND gate will be 0.
-So the output Q will be 1, as it is the output of a NAND gate.

-d) When S = 0 and R =1 and assume Q’ = 0, both the inputs of First NAND gate will be 0.
+When S = 0 and R =1 and assume Q’ = 0, both the inputs of First NAND gate will be 0.
 So the output Q will be 1, as it is the output of a NAND gate.

 ---
 ---